 This pharmacy practice experience in a community pharmacy setting is intended to assist in preparing the student for independent community pharmacy ownership.
 In addition to basic community pharmacy activities such as medication dispensing, patient counseling, drug therapy monitoring, medication therapy management and drug information services, resource management and operations management will also be incorporated into the experience.
 Financial analysis and human resource issues will be emphasized during the experience.
-Prerequisites and/or Co-requisites: Good standing as a 4th year student in professional program.
+Prerequisite: Must be enrolled in the fourth professional year.